What to Do With Unwanted Items During a Declutter

 Donation Resources

-Use these resources to donate items that are still in usable shape.
+Use these resources to donate unwanted items that are still in usable shape.
 Don’t forget to take a tax deduction!

 Building Materials